13muskaan/restaurantproject/Readme.txt

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 ISSUES:

-- managers at this point can't:
+- Managers at this point can't: manage their own profile (fix Ajax)
-- admins at this point cannot:
+- Admin at this point cannot: manage their own profile (fix Ajax)
-- members at this point can't: manage their own profile (fix ajax)
+- Members at this point can't: manage their own profile (fix Ajax)

+FUTURE FEATURE DEVELOPMENT:

+-	Host website on a hosting provider (GO Daddy)
+-	Upload images of restaurant (e.g. party, dishes etc.)
+-	Upload files (e.g. takeaway etc.,)
+-	Modify design (include more colours)